Flipper-XFW/Xtreme-Firmware/ReadMe.md

 - SFW Mode
 - Jamming Files
 - Custom subghz presets
-- Subghz and IR signal replication via gpio (allows using external antenas and emitters)
+- Subghz and IR signal replication via gpio | Credits to @ankris812, exact commit lost to time as of rn
 - Honda Keys (CVE-2022-27254)
 - NSFW Animations tied to the level system.
 Read more above
 - New API Routes for Locale settings